mattmcnabb/mattmcnabb.github.io/_posts/2016-6-7-Disable-Mailboxes-for-Active-Users.md

 This is how we remove the user's access to their Exchange Online mailbox.
 Once this is removed all entry points into Exchange Online will be hidden from the user, and sign-in will fail.

-You can remove the Exchange Online license using the Office 365 Admin Center, or you can use Powershell.
+You can remove the Exchange Online license using the Office 365 Admin Center, or you can use PowerShell.
 To learn more about managing Office 365 user licenses with PowerShell, see my [blog series][LicenseBlog] on the topic.
 The key is that you should only remove the Exchange and Exchange Archiving service plans and leave any other applicable service plans in place.

 ### 3. Disable send and receive